 Path to Success

 Throughout the book, Marquet shares the mechanisms he developed to achieve success with the leader-leader model.
 One of the most empowering mechanisms is changing how you ask questions.
 Rather than use passive language, such as “Do you think we should…”, or “Could we…”, Captain Marquet taught his crew to use active, empowered phrases such as “I intend to…”.
 This puts the decision about the course of action on the crew member, with the captain, simply approving the stated course of action.
-This is something that I was able to easily incorporate at Fusion OEM, stating intentions to both team members and clients in daily conversations.
+This is something that I was able to easily incorporate at Fusion, stating intentions to both team members and clients in daily conversations.
 As a result, conversations are richer – critical thinking is engaged and perspectives are immediately aligned.

 A second one of Marquet’s mechanisms that can be easily introduced to a corporate setting is: “Don’t brief, certify”.
 Before any major operations on the submarine, the naval chiefs would have a meeting to “brief” the rest of the crew about the procedure.
 After being told by a chief, “no one listens in those briefings”, Captain Marquet realized he needed to do away with “knowledge dumps” altogether.
 Instead of everyone passively “being briefed” by others, Marquet introduced “certifications”.
 Rather than talk, supervisors asked questions of their team.
 It became each team’s job to demonstrate to their supervisor that they had the necessary knowledge and were prepared or certified for the operation.
 This again places the leadership in the hands of the team members, rather than the supervisor, and can be easily be transitioned to a corporate setting.

-At Fusion OEM, our Engineering Release Meetings are a perfect example of certifications.
+Fusion’s Engineering Release Meetings are a perfect example of certifications.
 Team members don’t show up passively expecting to be briefed, they come prepared to be certified with answers to questions about what is coming, what is expected, and when it can be ready.
 This direct communication ensures that no detail slips through the cracks and creates headaches later on.
 In other words, it helps us pursue excellence, not just avoid errors.
 Next, by using a mechanism like thinking out loud, they are able to identify issues, raise concerns and make suggestions regarding quality early on in the process.
 By having their input seriously weighed, there is a greater level of investment and commitment to the final product.

 While contract manufacturers don’t need to worry about a nuclear reactor malfunctioning, as Marquet did, the challenges and potential successes of the leader-leader method can still apply to a corporate office setting.
 As one can assume, the leader-leader model turned Marquet’s submarine crew into a successful, high-achieving team, with remarkable improvement in evaluation scores and retention rates.
 Additionally, these successes continued in the years following his time in command.
 Applying mechanisms from this model to your company may yield similar results.
-At Fusion OEM, it’s increased both product quality and employee engagement.
+At Fusion, it’s increased both product quality and employee engagement.